 How to Successfully Introduce a New Dog to Your Current Dog

-Let's face it: we would all love it if all dogs would cherish each others' company and embrace having a new friend join the family—no squabbles or major disagreements.
-Instead, many dog lovers who can't seem to be content with owning only one dog, struggle when bringing home a new dog and introducing him or her to their current dog/dogs.
+Let's face it: We would all love it if all dogs would cherish each others' company and embrace having a new friend join the family—no squabbles or major disagreements.
+Instead, many dog lovers who can't seem to be content with owning only one dog struggle when bringing home a new dog and introducing him or her to their current dog/dogs.

 Why is that?
 Perhaps it stems from us rushing through the process and the preconceived notion that dogs are social beings, and as such, they should all get along as best buddies.
 After all, isn't that why there are dog parks scattered almost everywhere?
 Aren't Aunt Mary's five beagles the perfect example of the successful cohabitation of dogs?
-How can a dog walker walk so many dogs together if dogs didn't have an innate predisposition to get along?
+How can a dog walker walk so many dogs together if dogs don't have an innate predisposition to get along?

 Well, this brings us to the very first tip in successfully introducing a new dog to a current dog.
 This one tip is often missed and may be a primary cause for things not working out as desired.